Yoyo-OS/filemanager/README.md

 # File Manager

-Cutefish File Manager, simple to use, beautiful, and retain the classic PC interactive design.
+Yoyo File Manager, simple to use, beautiful, and retain the classic PC interactive design.

 ![screenshot](screenshots/Screenshot_20211025_151224.png)